I love my backyard chickens! They’re often not in the backyard of course. Sometimes they’re in the side yard, the front yard, or even under the house!

 You’re also opting out of participating in the conventional food supply chain where animals are mistreated, and the food is sub-optimal.

-They’re a commitment.
+There is one reason not to get backyard chickens though… They’re a commitment.
 Plain and simple.
 Even with automation like an automatic chicken coop door, you have to check in on them once in a while, feed and water them daily, and collect eggs at least once a day.

-If you don’t like being home much and want the freedom to be able to go on impromptu trips then chickens may not be right for you.
+If you don’t like being home much and want the freedom to be able to go on impromptu trips, then chickens may not be right for you.

-That being said, I don’t want to discourage anyone from pursuing a more self sufficient life and I think that many people will find that even though chickens are a commitment, they don’t take that much time on the day to day.
+That being said, I don’t want to discourage anyone from pursuing a more self-sufficient life and I think that many people will find that even though chickens are a commitment, they don’t take that much time on the day-to-day.

 Plus you can usually find someone willing to feed your chickens for a few days if need be.

 Are backyard chickens right for you?
+What are your concerns?